 A cycle helmet is essential and must be worn at all times.
 Cycling shorts are also recommended and everyone will need their own water bottles or a camel back-type hydration system.
 A kit list for the challenge will be sent to you when you register.
-A bicycle mechanic will be travelling with the group but you will be expected to bring two spare inner tubes, if you decide to bring your own bike.

 We provide very good hybrid bikes with water bottle holders for you at no extra cost, which will be ready and waiting for you in Milan.
 Before we start the challenge, we have a bike fitting so that you'll be comfortable on it throughout the challenge.
 Many of our Women V Cancer heroes like to bring their own saddles and even their own peddles to make them feel more comfortable, which you are welcome to do.
 Please note, you do need to bring your own helmet.
 Helmets are mandatory and you won't be able to take part in the cycling challenge without one.
 Safety is always our priority.
 Some people also prefer to bring their own saddle so that they feel familiar on the bike.

 If you don't reach your fundraising target you can either top up the additional funds yourself or simply forfeit your place on the challenge and lose your registration fee.

 Yes of course!
 As you are responsible for organising your own flights to and from Milan, it is completely up to you which dates you book them for (as long as they give enough time for you to take part in the full challenge).
 Please note, though, that for our first night, we will be staying in an airport hotel and meeting as a group for the first time at the hotel the next morning, so you do need to make sure you make the challenge briefing.